FrogsterDev/FrogsterDev/README.md

   💼 Open to job offers.

-  👾 If you are looking for my cybersecurity related activity it's [here](https://frogsterdev.github.io)
+  👾 If you are looking for my cybersecurity related activity it's [here](https://frogsterdev.github.io).

-  🌐 If you are looking for my website its [here](https://jakubzabski.pl) (out-of-date & to-be-changed)
+  🌐 If you are looking for my website its [here](https://jakubzabski.pl) (out-of-date & to-be-changed).

   ⚡ Fun fact: I selfhost my own **Git** [here](https://git.jakubzabski.pl)...
 Why?
 I dunno 🤷‍♂️.